Headspace_logo_svg

 3. Be consistent

-As kids, our days were often filled with activities where we saw the same people regularly, making it easier to build relationships.
+Your childhood days were often filled with activities where you saw the same people regularly, making it easier to build relationships.
 Try to mimic the patterns of our childhood friendships by meeting regularly.
 Schedule coffee dates.
 Sign up for a volunteer shift.
 Take a class.
 Get it on the calendar and stick to it.
+If you want to form a meaningful connection and build a strong friendship, you must nurture the relationship and support one another.

 4. Hedge your bets